madetech/blog/posts/better_rails_dev_env_with_docker_compose.md

 docker-compose build
 ```

+This downloads the images you need from the Docker registry and creates the containers needed to run our app.
 Go and make a coffee.
 If you don't already have the images it will have to pull and build a LOT of stuff, which will take a quite a while.

 Once that's done, create the database: